The Lodgepole Gallery & Tipi Village is located 2 1/4 miles west of Browning, Montana on US 89; 15 minutes from Glacier National Park.

 My photos have been published in newspapers, brochures, books about the Blackfeet tipis by travel agencies, such as National Geographic’s travel catalogue, on CD covers, and by museums.”

 In 2004 Darrell was honored with the Artist in Business Leadership Award by the First Peoples Fund and in 2002 with Community Spirit Award for his efforts to keep traditional Blackfeet art forms alive.
-He was recently honored and received the Distinguished Alumnus Award from the North Seattle Community College in 2007.
+In 2007 he was honored and received the Distinguished Alumnus Award from the North Seattle Community College.
+In recognition of artistic excellence and contribution to the preservation of Montana’s cultural heritage, Darrell has been inducted into Montana’s Circle of American Masters in Visual Folk & Traditional Arts by the Montana Arts Council in 2012.

 Read Darrell’s letter of introduction by Blackfeet Tribal Chairman